 Information about the Crown Range

 The Crown Range Road lies between Wanaka and Queenstown.
 We approached it from the North, on our way to Queenstown, but most people tend to do it the other way around.
-The Crown Range road is the highest main road in New Zealand, as it reaches an altitude of 1121 metres.
+The Crown Range road is the highest main road in New Zealand, as it reaches an altitude of 1121 meters.
 Pretty awesome, right?
 It can get fairly busy during summer time and during winter, it can get snowy and icy, so make sure you check the road conditions before embarking on this journey.

 Allow plenty of time for driving between Wanaka and Queenstown, as taking the Crown Range Road will take longer than the alternative route via Cromwell.
 The views are so breathtaking, you will want to stop often and take that camera out to make new memories.
 You might also encounter keas – New Zealand’s mountain parrots.